Born rule: quantum probability as classical probability: Classical quantum probabilities

 Therefore, classical probabilities satisfy

 \begin{condition}[Probability] The probability is \emph{the ratio of the measure of favorable outcomes to the total measure of possible outcomes}. \end{condition}

-In classical physics, Condition \ref{cond:probability} makes sense because the universe is in a unique state at any time.
+In classical physics, Condition \ref{cond:probability} seems to make sense because the universe is in a unique state at any time.
 But in quantum mechanics, a system can be in a superposition of multiple states that coexist in parallel.

+\begin{remark} The classical interpretation of probabilities has its own problems, in particular in the continuum case, mainly its reliance on the Principle of Indifference \cite{sep-probability-interpret,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}.
+Note that the very word ``classical'' is ambiguous in this context, as it can be understood in two ways.
+On one hand ``classical'' refers to the classical interpretation of probabilities, in contrast with alternatives like the frequentist or the Bayesian approaches.
+On the other hand, it refers to probabilities as known in a classical world, in contrast with quantum probabilities, regardless of the question of their interpretation mentioned above and discussed in \cite{sep-probability-interpret}.
+Quantum mechanics adds a new layer of problems to probabilities, because a system can be in a superposition of multiple states that coexist in parallel, and there seem to exist multiple ways to see a quantum state as multiple classical states.

+This article does not aim to vindicate classical probability compared to alternatives like the frequentist approach and the Bayesian approach.
+In the view of this author they complement each other, and they all come in classical and quantum flavors, although there are very strong reasons to adopt the Bayesian interpretation.
+The aim of this article is rather to explain quantum probabilities as probabilities in a classical world.
+Condition \ref{cond:probability} mentions the classical interpretation simply because it is more commonly used and simple to understand mathematically as in Definition \ref{def:probability-space}.
+Once Condition \ref{cond:probability} is met, one can apply their own preferred framework.
+We will return to this in Section \sref{s:discussion}. \end{remark}

-\begin{difficulty} Unlike classical states, quantum states seem to be able to coexist in parallel, in a superposition, as shown by interference experiments. \end{difficulty}
+\begin{difficulty} Unlike classical states, quantum states seem to be able to coexist in parallel, in a superposition, as shown by interference experiments.
+Moreover, the states in superposition have completely different meanings in different bases. \end{difficulty}

 From Difficulty \ref{difficulty:parallel}, another difficulty follows.
 In a quantum universe, the central difference seems to be that there are multiple ways in which the macrostate of a subsystem can be realized as microstates, each depending on the experimental settings.
 For example, the spin of a particle can be interpreted as consisting of definite possible spins $\ket{\uparrow}_z$ and $\ket{\downarrow}_z$ if the spin is measured along the axis $z$, but not if it is measured along another axis.
 In classical mechanics, the possible results of the measurement are considered to be independent of the measurement settings, provided that the effect of the observation on the observed system can be made arbitrarily small.